homestar92/ring-lardner-transcriptions/The Jade Necklace.md

 “We'll certainly use ‘Harridan,’” said Wolf.

-“And what girl would play in it?’”’
+“And what girl would play in it?”
 Wallace asked them.

 “That will have to be a secret for the present,” says L. N.